OpenDSA/OpenDSA/RST/en/General/GenTreeIntro.rst

 In this module we will examine general tree terminology and define a basic ADT for general trees.

-Module :numref:`<UnionFind>` presents a simple representation for solving the important problem of processing equivalence classes.
-Several pointer-based implementations for general trees are covered in Module :numref:`<GenTreeImplement>`.
-Aside from general trees and binary trees, there are also uses for trees whose internal nodes have a fixed number :math:`K` of children where :math:`K` is something other than two.
-Such trees are known as :term:`K-ary` trees.
-Module :numref:`<Kary>` generalizes the properties of binary trees to :math:`K`-ary trees.
-Sequential representations, useful for applications such as storing trees on disk, are covered in Module :numref:`<SequentialRep>`.

 General Tree Definitions and Terminology
 ----------------------------------------